w3c/ortc/draft-raymond-rtcweb-webrtc-js-obj-api-rationale-01.md

 --- abstract

 This document describes the reasons why a JavaScript Object Model approach is a far better solution than using SDP {{RFC4566}} as a surface API for interfacing with WebRTC.
-The document outlines the issues and pitfalls as well as use cases that are difficult (or impossible) with SDP with offer / answer {{RFC3264}}, and explains the benefits and goals of an alternative JavaScript Object Model {{WebRTCJSObj}} approach.
+The document outlines the issues and pitfalls as well as use cases that are difficult (or impossible) with SDP with offer / answer {{RFC3264}}, and explains the benefits and goals of an alternative JavaScript object model approach.

 --- middle